BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 ### Function call candidates gathering
 This step is done on `BODY_RESOLVE` phase for each function call.
+Depending on various aspects, such as receiver type, function name, arguments types, etc., the compiler gathers all the potential candidates for the function call.
 For each potential candidate, several checks are performed.
 One of these checks is argument type checking, which is done using `CheckArguments` checker stage.
 It compares the type of variadic arguments against the type of the `vararg` parameter (for single elements) or the type of `vararg` array (for spread arguments).